nebari-dev/nebari/docs/source/installation/configuration.md

 ## Storage

-Control the amount of storage allocated to shared filesystems.
+Control the amount of storage allocated to shared filesystem.

 > NOTE 1: when the storage size is changed, for most providers it will automatically delete (!) the previous storage place.
 NOTE 2: changing the storage size on an AWS deployment
 > after the initial deployment can be especially tricky so it might be worthwhile padding these storage sizes.